Have You Been Injured on Someone Else’s Property?

 Premises Liability: Definition and Examples

-Legally, any accident that takes place on someone else’s property that happened due to the property owner’s failure to maintain a safe environment is considered a premises liability claim.
 Slips and falls are by far the most common examples of premises liability, so much so that the two phrases are sometimes used interchangeably.
-In reality, however, slips and falls are just one example–there are many others, including but not limited to:
+In reality, however, slips and falls are just one example–there are many other common types of premises liability accidents, including the following:

 - Trips and other floor hazards